For questions about your CASPA application, please contact CASPA Customer Service at 617.612.2080

 Interview Process

 The interview is a required component of the Tarleton MMSc PAM program’s holistic admissions process.
-The invited candidate will meet with members of the Admissions Committee for a virtual interview.
-The Admissions Committee will evaluate attributes as communication, critical thinking, cultural sensitivity, ethical/moral decision making, empathy, self-awareness, knowledge of and commitment to the Physician Assistant profession, understanding of servant leadership and personal alignment with the program’s mission, vision, and values.
-Interviews will be scored utilizing a program defined rubric.
+The invited candidate will meet with members of the program representatives for an in-person interview.
+The Admissions Committee will evaluate attributes such as communication, critical thinking, cultural sensitivity, ethical/moral decision making, empathy, self-awareness, knowledge of and commitment to the

 All candidates should be aware that acceptance into a Physician Assistant program is an extremely competitive process.
 An interview does not constitute or guarantee acceptance.